GDGToulouse/site-devfest-2020/content/code-of-conduct.md

 In case of a conflict of interest, you can individually contact:

-- Audrey Garreau
+- Audrey Le Mercier
   - In charge of diversity and speakers relation
   - audrey@gdgnantes.com
 - Jean-François Garreau
-  - Treasurer and co-founder of DevFest
+  - Co-founder of DevFest
   - jef@gdgnantes.com

 ## License